1 out of 4 women and 1 out of 7 men experience domestic abuse.

 My name is Felicia Chew.
 I am an English teacher of 20+ years, working on bridging the gaps that are regularly found in services that “work for most people, but not for those who are unable to access the services due to unique, personal situations,” including trauma.
-I am working to Transcend Tucson, and help end systemic domestic violence.
+I am working to help end systemic domestic abuse.

 What IS systemic domestic abuse?

-Systemic domestic violence is domestic violence that occurs due to the system.
-This includes policies and programs that exist (or don’t exist), that perpetuate the cycle of domestic violence.
+Systemic domestic violence is domestic abuse that occurs due to the system.
+This includes policies and programs that exist (or don’t exist), that perpetuate the cycle of domestic abuse.